chiois

 Aux Mandarins de Belleville

-A charming old-fashioned restaurant where you come for the lacquered duck worthy of the finest tables in Beijing, Chinese fondues, and to-die-for homemade dim sum.
-If you're looking to feast with all your friends and sample a variety of delicious Mandarin dishes, this is the place to book.
-We love: their dried green beans, buttery eggplants, crab fried rice, and also the spicy shrimp.
+A charming restaurant where you come for the crispy duck worthy of the finest tables in Beijing, the Chinese fondues, and the homemade dim sum that will make you swoon.
+If you're looking to feast with all your friends and try a delightful variety of Mandarin dishes, this is the place to book.
+We absolutely love: their dried green beans, the wonderfully tender eggplants, their crab fried rice, and the shrimp in spicy sauce.

 Voir cette publication sur Instagram